folkehelseinstituttet/Fhi.Frontend.Style/CONTRIBUTING.md

 2. Prefix your branch name with either `feature/`, `bugfix/` or `hotfix/`.
 3. Before pull request, remember to update `CHANGELOG.md`, and if this is the first pull request after a release, add an extra hash to the existing "version number heading", add a new heading called `# Unreleased`, a date, and then list your changes.
 4. Push feature branch, create pull request with a good name, and a comment if necessary
-5. After approved review, squash and merge to `main`
+5. After approved review, squash and merge to `main`, and delete your feature branch.

 #### Release branches